 Historically, local water management, especially groundwater, was limited to independent operations by each overlying water agency.
 Regional water management planning enhances the local, fragmented approach with a more comprehensive and cooperative methodology.
-Some problems, such as groundwater overdraft, can solved only be regional cooperation. comprehensive list of benefits and impacts from implementing the IRWMP were identified for the Kings Basin and surrounding IRWMP regions.
-The impact/benefit analysis can be used to prioritize goals, prioritize resource management strategies. benchmarks for set evaluating IRWMP performance, and identify potentially adverse impacts from implementation projects that are often overlooked.
+Some problems, such as groundwater overdraft, can only be solved with regional cooperation. comprehensive of list benefits and impacts from implementing the IRWMP were identified for the Kings and surrounding Basin regions.
+IRWMP The impact/benefit analysis can be used to prioritize goals, prioritize resource management strategies. benchmarks set for IRWMP evaluating performance, and identify potentially adverse impacts from implementation projects that are often overlooked.
 A benefit of the Plan's implementation is in measuring against a baseline for water supply and water quality to reconcile and measure regional project benefits with such baseline criteria over time.
 (Chapter 8)